telent/muddle/README.md

   occasions just by looking at the files with ctime newer than the last time you did a sync

+## Requirements

+On the client, it needs Ruby of some kind (possibly 1.9 or later, I've forgotten how to use earlier versions, but this may be fixed to accommodate 1.8.7 later)

+On the server it needs a find(1) command which supports the `print0` option, and cpio.
+Possibly GNU cpio at that, haven't tested anything else

 ## Basic algorithm

-given the server cwd is a maildir and the client cwd is a maildir for each message_name on server matching new/name or cur/name:* if there is new/name on client, do nothing if there is cur/name:* on client, do nothing else copy message to c:tmp/`basename message` then rename it to c:cur/name:{existing suffix or "2,"}
+given the server cwd is a maildir and the client cwd is a maildir for each message_name on server matching new/name or cur/name:* if there is new/name or cur/name:* on client, do nothing else copy message to c:tmp/`basename message` then rename it to c:cur/name:{existing suffix or "2,"}

-## Possible optimization

-Mail messages - especially short ones - are often quite similar (common header words, etc), and especially quite similar to messages they are replies to (quoted text).
-If we deflate (zlib compress) the files that are going to get transferred, we can probably save some time by prepopulating the compression dictionary from other messages in the archive before starting.

- - If we find a reasonably cheap way to look up filenames given message ids, we could chase references header and use that as dictionary fodder

- - or we could just dump the dictionary to a file after each transfer and resume from it for the next one

- - either way, see deflateSetDictionary in http://zlib.net/manual.html
+## Making it faster

+Instead of copying the files one at a time, we tar them up and transfer in bulk, meaning first that the file is big enough for TCP's window size and congestion control stuff to get its teeth into, and second that if you enable ssh compression then the later messages will be compressed using the dictionary created by the earlier ones.